tecladocode/web-dev-bootcamp/curriculum/section03/lectures/05_dev_tools/README.md

 ![Chrome dev tools element selection](./assets/chrome_element_select.png)

 Here I've hovered over an input field for the MDN mailing list sign up form.
-When I do this, I get this nice tooltip which gives ,e some information about the element, like its size and background colour.
+When I do this, I get this nice tooltip which gives me some information about the element, like its size and background colour.
 In addition, the element browser has also highlighted the HTML element which I'm currently viewing.

 If we look in the element browser, we can see that it's an `<input>` element of type `email`.
 We can see that it also has a number of other attributes.